ericwq/examples/tableflip/design.md

 }
 ```

-- `Fds.Listen()` calls `Fds.ListenWithCallback()` to returns a listener inherited from the parent process, or creates a new one.
+- `Fds.ListenWithCallback()` returns a listener inherited from the parent process, or
-- `Fds.ListenWithCallback()` returns a listener inherited from the parent process, or calls the supplied callback to create a new one.
+- `Fds.ListenWithCallback()` calls the supplied callback to create a new one.
 - `f.listenerLocked()` returns a listener inherited from the parent process.
 - `callback()` is actually `f.newListener()`, which create a new listen socket.
-- `f.addListenerLocked()`  add the new created listen socket to `f.used` map.
+- `f.addListenerLocked()` adds the new created listen socket to `f.used` map.

 ```go
 func (f *Fds) listenerLocked(network, addr string) (net.Listener, error) {